davewatters/pwnytrap-ci-pp3/README.md

 1. [Flake8](https://flake8.pycqa.org/en/latest/) linter extension for VScode
 1. [Heroku](https://www.heroku.com) was used to deploy the app using a Code Institute template
 1. [LucidChart](https://lucidchart.com) was used to create the logic flowchart
+1. This app was later migrated to [Render](https://render.com) for free hosting

 <!---  --->
 <!---  Begin testing section --->